Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get a $500,000 SBA loan?

 Loans backed by the Small Business Administration (SBA) offer low rates and high loan amounts to businesses that have a hard time qualifying elsewhere.
-But they also come with some of the highest rejection rates in the market, and you’ll likely need to be required to make a down payment.
+But they also come with some of the highest rejection rates in the market, and you may be required to make a down payment.

 Can I get a $500,000 loan to start a business?

-Yes, but it’s rare for a startup or new business to qualify for high-dollar amounts at competitive rates.
-For other options, start with our comprehensive guide to startup loans.
+Possibly, but it’s rare for a startup or new business to qualify for a high-dollar startup business loan with decent rates.

 Other business loan amounts: